nvda-es/devguides_translation/original_docs/w10addoninternals.md

 ### A note on feature parity with NVDA screen reader

-Some features discussed in this article (such as suggestion sound playback and UIA notification event handler) were integrated into recent NVDA releases.
+As noted above, some features discussed in this article (such as suggestion sound playback and UIA notification event handler) were integrated into recent NVDA releases.
 I will point out some of these, as well as provide how these were integrated, including planning involved and some tips on modifying add-on features to fit into NVDA's code base.

 ### Information on add-on update feature

 This article will sometimes reference add-on update feature, which is gone in 2019.
-The information about it is kept here for reference purposes.
+Information about it is kept here for reference purposes.
 An add-on appropriately named "Add-on Updater" is used to update windows 10 App Essentials and other add-ons.

 ## Fun with UI Automation